Hotel Mario - Iggy's Lost Hotel

 How do we know that this concept was meant for Iggy's hotel?

 Think about this.
 Nowhere in the interview does it state that this cheese hotel was specifically bespoke for Iggy, or any Koopaling for that matter.
 It could've been Morton's at one point, or Wendy's, or Larry's, or any of them!!
-Also, you need to remember that the game's background art was revised after Traci joined the crew - this concept could've very easily been replaced by a new one that made it to retail or, in Iggy's case, was cut from the game.
-And considering Traci's disdain for the cheese hotel AND how Iggy's hotel has potential cutscene evidence, I do NOT believe for a second that cheese was meant to be Iggy's finalized hotel theme.
+Also, you need to remember that the game's background art was heavily revised after Trici joined the crew, who - in the interview - voiced her disdain for the cheese hotel concept.
+It could have very easily been replaced by a new theme that made it to retail or, in Iggy's case, was cut from the game.

 Conclusions

 And there we go.
 This page should be a good archive of what we have regarding the cut hotel meant for Iggy Koopa.
-Of course, there are a lot of gaps in our knowledge: we don't know its layout, theming, name, enemy roster, gimmick, or intended boss fight.
-But at least we have something substantial.
+I think we should give it a fan nickname, now that we know its theming.

 One day... hopefully... maybe...